landracer/rAtTrax-7inLCD-BBBWC/README.md

 for rAtTrax Heads-UP display's<br>
 198MPH Challenge Applies for anyone that has what it takes.....<br>
 Long Live MD and rAtTrax<br>
-Making garbage go fater then you.... since 2006<br>
+Making garbage go faster then you.... since 2006<br>

 <img src="rattrax-chipsee1.png" alt="Base">